About CRCG

 Mission statement

-The Centre for Research on Culture and Gender aims to bring together scholars and students across disciplinary divides working and/or interested in the broad category of ‘culture’ as it is – differentially – employed across the arts, humanities and social sciences.
-We are primarily interested in the study of ‘culture’ from anthropological, postcolonial, constructivist, interpretive and critical perspectives.
-We are also open to interdisciplanary collaboration and dialogue across the faculties, scientific paradigms and fields.
+The Centre for Research on Culture and Gender is a hub for scholars across disciplinary divides working and/or interested in the broad categories of culture and gender as employed across the arts, humanities and social sciences.
+We are primarily interested in the study of culture from anthropological, decolonial, interpretive, materialist, feminist, posthumanist, queer and other critical perspectives.

-Secondly, the centre employs ‘gender’ – historically and socially-culturally constructed understandings and practices of femininity and masculinity – as an analytical entry point concept for studying and discussing relations and identities in culture and society.
-Inspired by both feminist and the intersectional approach to questions of power and difference, categories of gender and sexuality (LGBTQI), but also ethnicity, nation, religion, class and ability are among the research foci.
+Secondly, the centre employs historically and socio-culturally grounded understandings, practices and embodiments of gender as an analytical entry point for studying relations and shifting modes of becoming in culture and society.
+Inspired by feminist intersectional approaches to questions of power inequality and difference, categories of gender and sexuality, but also critical perspectives to ethnicity, nation, religion, class, age, and ability are among the research foci.

-Methodologically, the centre attracts and is open to scholars employing one or more of the following qualitative research methods: ethnography, interviewing, critical social research, ethical inquiry, historical research, discourse and visual analysis.
-We are also open to collaboration across various methods, including quantitative research.
+Methodologically, the centre attracts and is open to scholars employing qualitative research methods including but not limited to ethnography, interviewing, critical social research, participatory, collaborative and activist methods, ethical inquiry, historical research, discourse and visual analysis.

 Vision